behaack/SimpleFormManager/README.md

 Simple Form Manager does not takeover your forms and shroud your forms in obscurity so you do not understand what is happening to your data, FormManager is lightweight and simple and is easy to reason about.

-Howver, a word of warning.
+However, a word of warning.
 FormManager is most certainly not for every project.
 For this tool to work, it will require you to wrap all of your form UI components so they comply with FormManager's requirements: a standard, but simple interface.
 If you are creating an application with a lot of forms, this tool will save you a ton of work and make your forms extremely easy to manage.
 For applications with only a few simple forms, the effort required by this tool likely not worth the effort, so is probably not appropriate for your project.

+### Installation
+    npm install simple-form-manager

+### Usage
+    import { fm } from 'simple-form-manager'

 FormManager, when instantiated, requires a json object with the following format: